A powerful, heavy, and athletic dog, the Tibetan Mastiff is built to combine strength and agility.

 The Tibetan Mastiff is sweet, patient, affectionate, and understanding.

-His years of working closely with people have made him very adept in understanding the ways of people.
+His years of working closely with people have made him very adept at understanding the ways of people.

 He’s a hard worker, protective of his family, fearless, and loyal.
 His large size and strong body make him an excellent guard dog.